Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

 \subsection{Three kinds of edges}

 Let a map $M$ with some selected edge $E=\{s_1,s_2\}$ be given.
-We distinguish three cases (a schematic description and an example of each case are given in Figures \ref{fig:map-orientation} and \ref{fig:3cases}): \begin{itemize} \item Both edge-sides $s_1$ and $s_2$ belong to the same face $F$ \emph{and} are in an even position (see definition at the end of Section \ref{SubsectPairingsPolygons})
+We distinguish three cases (a schematic description and an example of each case are given in Figures~\ref{fig:map-orientation} and \ref{fig:3cases}): \begin{itemize} \item Both edge-sides $s_1$ and $s_2$ belong to the same face $F$ \emph{and} are in an even position (see \cref{def:even-and-odd}).

-Graphically, this means that if we travel along the boundary of the face $F$ then we visit the edge $E$ twice \emph{and} the directions in which we travel twice along the edge $E$ are \emph{opposite}, see Figure \ref{subfig:straight}.
+Graphically, this means that if we travel along the boundary of the face $F$ then we visit the edge $E$ twice \emph{and} the directions in which we travel twice along the edge $E$ are \emph{opposite}, see \cref{subfig:straight}.

-In this case the edge $E$ is called \emph{straight} and we associate to it the weight $1$.
+In this case the edge $E$ is called \emph{straight} and we associate to it the weight

 \item Both edge-sides $s_1$ and $s_2$ belong to the same face $F$ \emph{and} are in an odd position.